For more information Ask A Question

 Any time, any day, outside Room 216

 Always a puzzle in the works, you can add a piece here and a piece there.
 This is an opportunity to work with picture puzzles (jigsaw) at anytime at Hollin Hall.
-Donation of puzzles with ‘NO MISSING PIECES’ are gratefully accepted.

-Ping Pong (Table Tennis)
+Ping Pong for All (Table Tennis)

-Monday & Thursday
+Monday & Thursday at 12 noon – 3:30 PM

 The pinochle club has been meeting for fun, friendship and cards since 2001.
 If you are a pro, a beginner or are just interested in learning a new game, come and join us.